psyraxaus/Prosim2GSX/README.md

 Extract it anywhere you want, but do not use Application-Folders, User-Folders or even C:\\ <br/>
 Please remove the old Version completely before updating.<br/>
 It may be blocked by Windows Security or your AV-Scanner, try if unblocking and/or setting an Exception helps.<br/>
-You can check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - the Version you downloaded should show up there.<br/><br/>
+You can check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - .NET 8 should show up in the list.<br/><br/>

 If you own a registered Copy of FSUIPC, you can start it automatically through that.
 Add this to your FSUIPC7.ini:
 ```